JQIamo/pylcp/README.md

 There are plenty of examples contained in the `examples/` directory as Juypter notebooks.

-Further documentation is available in the full API.
+Further documentation is available at https://python-laser-cooling-physics.readthedocs.io.